Deploy n8n with Docker Compose: Production-Ready Setup with PostgreSQL and Redis

 sudo chmod +x /opt/n8n/scripts/backup.sh

-# Add to crontab for daily 2 AM backups
+# Schedule daily backups at 2 AM

 sudo crontab -e